dotnetcore/Home/docs/history/revision-and-drafting-working-group-2019.md

 - [NCC Community Commercial Barriers Act, 2020](../rules/community-commercial-barriers-act-2020.md)
 - [NCC Community Political Barriers Act, 2020](../rules/community-political-barriers-act-2020.md)

-The mission of this group was completed on December 31, 2019, and was dissolved on that date.

 Members of this group come from inside and outside the NCC.
 The following sorting is arranged according to the amount of contributions made by members of the working group.

 - [刘怡(AlexLEWIS)](https://github.com/alexinea)